 Wilson Professor of International and Public Affairs and Political Science, Brown University

-Elizabeth Oltmans Ananat (Duke University), Ben Ansell (Oxford University), Carles Boix (Princeton University), Andrea Campbell (Massachusetts Institute of Technology), Donald Davis (Columbia University), Andra Gillespie (Emory University), Jane Gingrich (Oxford University), Jacob Hacker (Yale University), Alice Kessler-Harris (Columbia University), K. Sabeel Rahman (Brooklyn Law School), Kathleen Thelen (Massachusetts Institute of Technology), Jonathan Rodden (Stanford University), Douglas S. Massey (Princeton University).
+Elizabeth Oltmans Ananat (Duke University), Ben Ansell (Oxford University), Carles Boix (Princeton University), Andrea Campbell (Massachusetts Institute of Technology), Donald Davis (Columbia University), Andra Gillespie (Emory University), Jane Gingrich (Oxford University), Jacob Hacker (Yale University), Alice Kessler-Harris (Columbia University), K. Sabeel Rahman (Demos, Brooklyn Law School), Kathleen Thelen (Massachusetts Institute of Technology), Jonathan Rodden (Stanford University), Douglas S. Massey (Princeton University).

 The following contributors have also supported the mission of the working group:

 Stephen Ansolabehere (Harvard University), Desmond King (Oxford University), Ilyana Kuziemko (Princeton University), Kimberly Morgan (George Washington University), Bruno Palier (Paris School of International Affairs), Andreas Wiedemann (Oxford University)